 For approximately 130 years, the Imperial Stock Ranch sold its harvests, including wool, as commodities.
 But the 1990s witnessed dramatic shifts in the sheep industry.
 Industrialization and consolidation impacted the processing and pricing of lamb in the food sector.
 Offshoring and globalization shook up the markets for raw wool, as the textile processing and manufacturing infrastructure in America experienced a huge decline.
 Thousands of U. S. sheep producers went out of business at the end of the 1990s.
 By 1999, the Imperial Stock Ranch found itself unable to sell the raw wool harvest through traditional channels.
 The Carvers believed that even more important than the ranch heritage, or the heritage of the Columbia breed, was the fact that we are all called to honor the vital role sheep have played on the landscape and in the history of man.
 The Imperial Stock Ranch also happens to believe that sheep simply belong…grazing the landscape.

 The Carvers set out to prove you don’t have to cross an ocean to make clothing.
-Similar to the farm-to-fork “slow food” movement that reconnects us to our food, the Carvers found themselves at the leading edge of a ranch-to-runway “slow wear” movement that reconnects us to the source of the fibers we wear and use, and the animals that provide it…tending and honoring the nature of sheep.
+Similar to the farm-to-fork “slow food” movement that reconnects us to our food, the Carvers found themselves at the leading edge of a ranch-to-runway “slow wear” movement that reconnects us to the source of the fibers we wear and use, and the animals that provide it, tending and honoring the nature of sheep.
 The first step was to create and sell premium wool yarns.
 As a spinoff of the historic Imperial Stock Ranch, Imperial Yarn was born, and began a journey which culminated in five market channels and the Olympic stage.